Alumni Scholarship Program

 WHO IS ELIGIBLE FOR AN MTC SCHOLARSHIP?

-At present, all students who have successfully completed at least six full courses with Mount Tamalpais College (formerly Patten College at San Quentin, Patten University at San Quentin, or the Prison University Project) are eligible to apply.
+At present, all students who have successfully completed at least six full courses with Mount Tamalpais College (formerly Patten College at San Quentin, Patten University at San Quentin, or the Prison University Project), any time from 1996 to the present, are eligible to apply.

-HOW DO MTC ALUMNI APPLY FOR A MOUNT TAMALPAIS COLLEGE ALUMNI SCHOLARSHIP?
+HOW DO STUDENTS APPLY FOR A MOUNT TAMALPAIS COLLEGE ALUMNI SCHOLARSHIP?

-All applications must be submitted online.
-For further details, visit 10000degrees.org/scholarships and select “Apply Now” - on page 7 of the application, you’ll have the chance to note that you attended Mt.
+2. All MTC Alumni Scholarship applications must be submitted online.
+Visit 10000degrees.org/scholarships and select “Apply Now.”
+Students will need to create an account to apply.
+On page 5 of the application, you’ll have the chance to note that you attended Mt.
 Tamalpais College (formerly known as Patten College, Patten University, or the Prison University Project).

 HOW ARE SCHOLARSHIP AWARD RECIPIENTS SELECTED?

-Scholarship award recipients will be selected based on applicants’ meeting eligibility requirements, their financial needs, and information provided in their personal statements.
-Renewal applicants must reapply and must demonstrate continued financial need and academic progress.
+The MTC Alumni Scholarship Fund is administered by 10,000 Degrees.
+Scholarship award recipients are selected based on applicants’ meeting eligibility requirements, their financial needs, and information provided in their personal statements.
+Applicants who wish to renew the scholarship for an additional year must reapply and must demonstrate continued financial need and academic progress.

 WHOM SHOULD I CONTACT IF I HAVE QUESTIONS OR NEED FURTHER ASSISTANCE?